 Prelims (4 sections of 50 marks each, Total time -2 hrs)A. GENERAL INTELLIGENCE AND REASONING

-This part consist questions of both verbal and non-verbal type.
-The questions includes in this part are spatial orientation, problem solving, analysis, judgment, decision making, visual memory, observation, relationship concepts, arithmetical reasoning , arithmetic number series, non-verbal series, coding and decoding, statement conclusion, syllogistic reasoning, etc., other topics like semantic analogy, symbolic/number analogy, figural analogy, semantic classification, symbolic/number classification, figural classification, semantic series, number series, figural series, problem solving, word building, coding & de-coding, numerical operations, symbolic operations, trends, space orientation, space visualization, Venn diagrams, drawing inferences, punched hole/pattern-folding & un-folding, figural pattern-folding and completion, indexing, address matching, date & city matching, classification of centre codes/roll numbers, small & capital letters/numbers coding, decoding and classification falls under this part.B.
-GENERAL AWARENESS
+Both verbal and non-verbal type questions are asked here.
+The questions included here are on problem solving.
+Figural series, analysis, judgment, decision making, visual memory, observation, relationship concepts, arithmetical reasoning , non-verbal series, coding and decoding, etc. other topics like semantic analogy, symbolic/number analogy, semantic classification, symbolic/number classification, problem solving, word building, coding & de-coding, numerical operations, symbolic operations, punched hole/pattern-folding & un-folding, figural pattern-folding and completion, indexing, address, date & city matching, numbers coding, decoding and classification all are asked in the part A.

-This part includes questions that evaluate applicant's general awareness about environment around them.
-The questions in this part are related to current affairs and History, Culture, Geography, Economic Scene, General Policy and Scientific Research of India and other countries.C.
+Here the questions are to evaluate applicant's general awareness about environment and surroundings which includes general knowledge.
+Therefore questions here are related to current affairs, History, Geography, economy, government policies and Scientific Research of India and other nations.C.
 QUANTITATIVE APTITUDE

-The questions comprises in this part are fractions and relationships between numbers, percentage, ratio and proportion, square roots, averages, interest, profit and loss, discount, partnership business, mixture and allegation, time and distance, time and work, graphs of linear equations, triangle and its various kinds of centers, congruence and similarity of triangles, circle and its chords, triangle, quadrilaterals, regular polygons, circle, right prism, right circular cone, right circular cylinder, sphere, hemispheres, rectangular parallelepiped, regular right pyramid with triangular or square base, trigonometric ratio, degree and radian measures, standard identities, complementary angles, heights and distances, histogram, frequency polygon, bar diagram and pie chart.D.
+The questions in Part C are related to mathematics and questions comprises of number relations that includes fractions, percentage, ratio and proportion, square roots, averages, interest, profit and loss, discount, partnership business, mixture and allegation, time and distance, time.
+It also includes graphical and geometrical questions which includes graphs of linear equations, congruence and similarity of triangles, circle and its chords, triangle, quadrilaterals, regular polygons, circle, right prism, right circular cone, right circular cylinder, sphere, hemispheres, rectangular parallelepiped, regular right pyramid with triangular or square base, trigonometric ratio, degree and radian measures, standard identities, complementary angles, heights and distances, histogram, frequency polygon, bar diagram and pie chart.D.
 ENGLISH COMPREHENSION

 The questions of this paper are designed to test the ability of the appropriate use of numbers and the number sense of the candidate.
 The scope of the test includes the Computation of whole numbers, interest, profit and loss, time and distance, congruence and similarity of triangles, time and work, circle and its chords, heights and distances, trigonometric ratio and pie chart.PAPER-II: ENGLISH LANGUAGE AND COMPREHENSION (200 MARKS)